Forest-Economics-Goettingen/optimLanduse/README.md

 ![](README_files/figure-gfm/unnamed-chunk-17-1.png)<!-- -->

-*Fig. 9: Composition of the optimized farm (based on data of Gosling et al. (2020)), including the prospective relevant indicators of the farmers only.
+*Fig. 9: Composition of the optimized farm (based on data of Gosling et al., 2020), including the prospective relevant indicators of the farmers only.
 Each land-cover option is shown in an allocated share (%).*

 The third example is composed of a bundle of indicators that prospectively reflect the farmer’s needs and perceptions (Fig. 9).
 Corresponding to Fig. 5 of Gosling et al. (2020), this scenario only consists of indicators that approximate immediate economic success.
 Indeed, the land-cover composition of this portfolio best reflects the portfolio observed in Eastern Panama.
-Hence, these indicators best reflect the farmers’ goals and perceptions in Eastern Panama.
+Hence, these indicators presumably best reflect the farmers’ goals and perceptions in Eastern Panama.
 The difference between this portfolio and the desired multifunctional portfolio (Fig. 2) highlights the requirements a land-cover alternative must fulfill to meet the farmers’ requirements and goals.
 The